About the Texas Watercolor Society

 In 1949, TWS was founded by Margaret Pace Willson and Amy Freeman Lee with the mission to advance the art of painting in watercolors, and hold annual exhibitions of watercolor paintings.”
 In the beginning the exhibit was selected by nationally recognized jurors and limited to artists residing in Texas.

-The exhibitions were held at the Witte Memorial Museum 1950 until 1970.
+The exhibitions were held at the Witte Memorial Museum and McNay Art Museum from 1950 until 1970.
 In 1950, the first exhibit had 49 paintings and 15 awards with $100 for the top award.

 The 25th Exhibit offered $25,000, the most prize money in the history of watercolor exhibitions in this country: 72 awards for 110 paintings, chosen from 600 entries.
 There were two traveling circuit exhibitions in Texas, New Mexico, Oklahoma, Arkansas, Louisiana.
 By 1979, 2,465 paintings had been exhibited with 10,150 paintings submitted.